FunkinCrew/Funkin/README.md

 A FNF Engine Built Off Of Base Game

 TODO:
-- Add script support in the form of hscript using [SScript](https://github.com/BeastlyGabi/SScript/) (Almost Done)
+- Add script support in the form of hscript using [SScript](https://github.com/BeastlyGabi/SScript/) (Almost Done | Update:
+SScript may be switched out for [HScript Improved](https://github.com/FNF-CNE-Devs/hscript-improved) due to it being more reliable)

 - Softcode characters (with hscript)
 - Remake the options menu